lovesaroha/lnn/README.md

 # lnn
 This is a generalized neural network package with clean and transparent API for the Go language.
+Also available for javascript [github/lovesaroha/lnn.js](https://github.com/lovesaroha/lnn.js)

 ## Features
 - Lightweight and Fast.